ryantd42/NY-Legislative-Git/2023/S1576B-2023/bill.md

  PREPARATION FOR, AND ATTENDANCE AT, FIRST ROBOTICS COMPETITIONS.
   D. ADDITIONAL GRANTS SHALL ALSO BE MADE PURSUANT TO SUCH  OTHER  RULES AND REGULATIONS AS MAY BE PROMULGATED BY THE COMMISSIONER.
   §  2.
-The sum of two hundred fifty thousand dollars ($250,000), or so much thereof as may be available, is hereby appropriated to the  depart- ment  of  education from any moneys in the state treasury in the general fund to the credit of the state purposes account, not  otherwise  appro- priated, and made immediately available, for the purpose of carrying out the  provisions  of  this act.
-Such moneys shall be payable on the audit and warrant of the comptroller on vouchers certified or approved by  the commissioner of education in the manner prescribed by law.
-  § 3.
 This  act  shall take effect on the one hundred twentieth day after it shall have become a law.
-Effective immediately, the addition, amend- ment, and/or repeal of any rule or regulation necessary for  the  imple- mentation  of  this  act on its effective date are authorized to be made and completed on or before such date.
+Effective immediately,  the  addition, amendment,  and/or  repeal  of  any rule or regulation necessary for the implementation of this act on its effective date are  authorized  to  be made and completed on or before such date.